divyarathore/dascoin-docs/BUILD_WIN32.md

 * Boost

-   BitShares Core depends on the Boost libraries version 1.57 ~ 1.60.
+   BitShares Core depends on the Boost libraries version 1.57 ~ 1.65.
 You can build them from source.
-   * download the latest boost source from http://www.boost.org/users/download/
+   * download boost source from http://www.boost.org/users/download/
    * unzip it to the base directory `D:\bitshares`.
    * This will create a directory like `D:\bitshares\boost_1_57_0`.

 * OpenSSL

-   BitShares Core depends on OpenSSL, and you must build this from source.
+   BitShares Core depends on OpenSSL version 1.0.1 or 1.0.2, and you must build this from source.
-    * download the latest OpenSSL source from http://www.openssl.org/source/
+    * download OpenSSL source from http://www.openssl.org/source/
     * Untar it to the base directory `D:\bitshares`
     * this will create a directory like `D:\bitshares\openssl-1.0.1g`.